hitblast/avro.py/README.md

 ## Overview

-**avro.py**, being a Python package, provides a text parser that converts English text written in Roman script to its phonetic equivalent of Bengali.
-It implements the **Avro Phonetic Dictionary Search Library** by [Mehdi Hasan Khan](https://github.com/mugli).
+**avro.py** provides a fully fledged, batteries-included text parser which can parse, reverse and even convert English Roman script into its phonetic equivalent (unicode) of Bengali.
+At its core, it implements an extensively modified version of the **Avro Phonetic Dictionary Search Library** by [Mehdi Hasan Khan](https://github.com/mugli).

-The original project ([pyAvroPhonetic](https://github.com/kaustavdm/pyAvroPhonetic)) can only be used on versions up to **Python 2.7** and doesn't contain proper support for Python's third major version AKA Python 3.
+> The original project ([pyAvroPhonetic](https://github.com/kaustavdm/pyAvroPhonetic)) can only be used on versions up to **Python 2.7** and doesn't contain proper support for Python's third major version AKA Python 3.
 It is noteworthy that Python 2 has officially been deprecated by the original maintainers and its usage is being discouraged overall. <br>

 ## Inspirations